Skip to main content

 If you want connected air quality monitoring from your purifier, our best smart air purifiers roundup covers WiFi-enabled options from multiple brands.

-Winner: Levoit Core 400S, by a wide margin.
+Winner: Levoit Core 400S.
+The Winix 5510 closes the gap by adding WiFi, but the Levoit still leads with a more precise laser sensor, voice assistant support, and the more mature VeSync app.
 If you do not care about smart features, this category is irrelevant.

 Filtration Technology